SecretNest/ImageStore/doc/cmdlet/Extension/AddExtension.md

 # Add-ImageStoreExtension
-Adds an extension to database.
+Creates and adds an extension to database.

 Alias: AddExtension